bensadeh/circumflex/README.md

 </p>

 ## Favorites
-Save stories you'd like to revisit by adding them to Favorites.
-Press <kbd>f</kbd> to add the currently highlighted story to your Favorites list.
-Press <kbd>F</kbd> to add a story by ID.
-Stories can be removed with <kbd>x</kbd>.
+Save submissions you'd like to revisit by adding them to Favorites.
+Press <kbd>f</kbd> to add the currently highlighted submission to your Favorites list.
+Press <kbd>F</kbd> to add a submission by ID.
+Submissions can be removed with <kbd>x</kbd>.

 Favorites are stored in `favorites.json` in `~/.config/circumflex`.

+**Tip:** `favorites.json` is formatted (prettified) in order to be VCS-friendly.

 ## Settings